-- Delisting of shares from Euronext Growth Oslo Oslo Børs' decision of 17 September 2020 (Norwegian version only) - 2.
+- 1. Delisting of shares from Euronext Growth Oslo Oslo Børs' decision of 17 September 2020 (Norwegian version only) - 2.
 Delisting of shares from Euronext Growth Oslo Oslo Børs' decision of 10 July 2019 - (2) The Issuer may apply to Oslo Børs to have its Shares removed from trading on Euronext Growth Oslo if a general meeting has passed a resolution to this effect with the same majority as required for changes to its articles of association.
-It is possible However, for Issuers that have been admitted to trading or have been approved for admission to trading on another approved recognised marketplace, however, it is possible to be removed from trading upon application by the Issuer without the matter having to be considered at a general meeting.
+However, for Issuers that have been admitted to trading or approved for admission to trading on another recognised marketplace, it is possible to be removed from trading upon application by the Issuer without the matter having to be considered at a general meeting.
 It is Oslo Børs that decides whether to remove an Issuer from trading.
 Oslo Børs may in special circumstances grant an exemption from the first sentence.

-The fact that that it is possible for companies that have been admitted to listing trading or that have been approved for admission to listing trading on another approved recognised marketplace to be removed from trading upon application by the company without the matter having to be considered at a general meeting, means that applications for removal from trading will be more readily approved for Euronext Growth Oslo than for Oslo Børs and Euronext Expand.
+The fact that that it is possible for companies that have been admitted to trading or approved for admission to trading on another recognised marketplace to be removed from trading upon application by the company without the matter having to be considered at a general meeting, means that applications for removal from trading will be more readily approved for Euronext Growth Oslo than for Oslo Børs and Euronext Expand.

 (3) Before a decision on removal from trading is made, the question of removal from trading and which measures, if any, that could be implemented in order to avoid removal from trading, shall be discussed with the Issuer.
-If the circumstance that justifies removal from trading can be rectified, Oslo Børs canmay grant the Issuer a certain period of time in which to rectify the circumstance or it may order the Issuer to draw up a plan in order to re-satisfy the conditions or rules.
-Concurrently the Issuer shall be advised that if the circumstance is not rectified or a satisfactory plan is not presented by the deadline, consideration will be given to removing the financial instruments in question will be considered removed from trading.
+If the circumstance that justifies removal from trading can be rectified, Oslo Børs may grant the Issuer a certain period of time to rectify the circumstance or it may order the Issuer to draw up a plan in order to re-satisfy the conditions or rules.
+Concurrently the Issuer shall be advised that if the circumstance is not rectified or a satisfactory plan is not presented by the deadline, the financial instruments in question will be considered removed from trading.